smallwat3r/shhh/README.md

 * `SHHH_HOST`: This variable can be used to specify a custom hostname to use as the domain URL when Shhh creates a secret (ex: https://<domain-name.com>).
 If not set, the hostname defaults to request.url_root, which should be fine in most cases.
+* `SHHH_SECRET_MAX_LENGTH`: This variable manages how long the secrets your share with Shhh can be.
+It defaults to 250 characters.

 </details>